 Not a Gifted Cartoonist?
 Use Google!

 If your kid is anything like mine, they will want the drawing to be “perfect”.
 I used Google to search for “Coloring Pages for Kids, Italy” and used the printed coloring pages as his canvas.
 He absolutely loved it and immediately wanted to do more!
-Without prompt, he asked if he could do one every day in October.
+Without a prompt, he asked if he could do one every day in October.
 I am going to dare my nieces and nephews to do the same and make it an entire family event – and a great way to get parents to donate to my personal fundraiser for the project.

 Marcela Shine is Founder of Avanzar Ventures, Business Manager of The Tutu Project and an advisor to the Carey Foundation.
 Her company, Avanzar Ventures, has been supporting the project by providing operational, social media and technical implementation strategy since the inception of the project.